patrikx3/onenote/README.md

 * System tray support — close the window and keep it running in the background
 * Cached data for faster startup compared to opening a new browser tab each time
 * Supports both corporate and personal Microsoft accounts
+* **Multiple account tabs** — sign into multiple accounts simultaneously, each in its own isolated session.
+Tab labels automatically show the account email after login.
 * Auto-updates when a new version is available
 * Access other Microsoft online applications as well (dedicated purpose is OneNote)